 - (a) Total margin represents revenues less cost of sales.
-Total margin for the 2021 and 2020 three-month periods includes the impact of net unrealized (losses) gains of \$(209) million and \$106 million, respectively, on commodity derivative instruments not associated with current-period transactions. - (b) These financial measures are non-GAAP financial measures and are not in accordance with, or an alternative to, GAAP and should be considered in addition to, and not a substitute for, the comparable GAAP measures.
+Total margin for the 2022 and 2021 three-month periods includes the impact of net unrealized gains of \$562 million and \$48 million, respectively, on commodity derivative instruments not associated with current-period transactions. - (b) These financial measures are non-GAAP financial measures and are not in accordance with, or an alternative to, GAAP and should be considered in addition to, and not a substitute for, the comparable GAAP measures.
 See "Non-GAAP Financial Measures" above. - (c) Deviation from average heating degree days is determined on a rolling 10-year period utilizing volume-weighted weather data at locations in our UGI International service territories.

-Average temperatures during the 2021 three-month period were 5.0% colder than normal and 6.6% colder than the prior-year period.
-Total LPG retail gallons sold during the 2021 three-month period increased 6% compared to the prior-year period largely attributable to the colder weather which positively impacted heating-related bulk volumes, favorable crop drying campaigns and the recovery of certain autogas volumes that were negatively impacted by COVID-19.
-Average wholesale prices for propane and butane during the 2021 three-month period in northwest Europe were approximately 100% and 97% higher, respectively, compared with the prior-year period.
+Average temperatures during the 2022 three-month period were 5.7% warmer than normal and 4.9% warmer than the prior-year period.
+Total LPG retail gallons sold during the 2022 three-month period increased slightly and was attributable to the recovery of certain bulk and autogas volumes that were negatively impacted by COVID-19 offset by the effects of weather that was warmer than the prior-year period.

 UGI International base-currency results are translated into U.S. dollars based upon exchange rates experienced during the reporting periods.
 The functional currency of a significant portion of our UGI International results is the euro and, to a much lesser extent, the British pound sterling.
-During the 2021 and 2020 three-month periods, the average unweighted euro-to-dollar translation rates were approximately \$1.14 and \$1.19, respectively, and the average unweighted British pound sterling-to-dollar translation rates were approximately \$1.35 and \$1.32, respectively.
+During the 2022 and 2021 three-month periods, the average unweighted euro-to-dollar translation rates were approximately \$1.12 and \$1.21, respectively, and the average unweighted British pound sterling-to-dollar translation rates were approximately \$1.34 and \$1.38, respectively.
 Fluctuations in these foreign currency exchange rates can have a significant impact on the individual financial statement components discussed below.
-The net effect of changes in foreign currency exchange rates on UGI International's earnings before interest expense and income taxes resulted in a net loss of \$4 million in the 2021 three-month period.
+The net effect of changes in foreign currency exchange rates on UGI International's earnings before interest expense and income taxes resulted in a net loss of \$7 million in the 2022 three-month period.
 However, the impact of these changes is mitigated by the effects of forward foreign currency exchange contracts entered into over a multi-year period intended to substantially offset this volatility.
-These forward foreign currency exchange contracts resulted in realized net gains of \$4 million and \$1 million in the 2021 and 2020 three-month periods, respectively.
+These forward foreign currency exchange contracts resulted in realized net gains of \$6 million and \$1 million in the 2022 and 2021 three-month periods, respectively.

-Revenues and cost of sales in the 2021 and 2020 three-month periods include net unrealized (losses) gains of \$(209) million and \$106 million, respectively, on commodity derivative instruments not associated with current-period transactions.
-Excluding these effects, revenues increased \$349 million during the 2021 three-month period principally reflecting the effects of higher average butane and propane selling prices compared to the prior-year period and the impact of significant increases and volatility in natural gas and power prices on our energy marketing business.
-These increases were partially offset by the translation effects of weaker foreign currencies (approximately \$37 million).
-Energy marketing activities also contributed to the increased revenues and cost of sales during the 2021 three-month period largely related to higher natural gas volumes and prices.
-Excluding the effects of the previously mentioned commodity instruments, cost of sales increased \$410 million during the 2021 three-month period largely attributable to the effects of higher average butane and propane product costs compared to the prior-year period and the impact of significant increases and volatility in natural gas and power prices on our energy marketing business.
-These increases were partially offset by the translation effects of weaker foreign currencies (approximately \$26 million).
+Revenues and cost of sales in the 2022 and 2021 three-month periods include net unrealized gains of \$562 million and \$48 million, respectively, on commodity derivative instruments not associated with current-period transactions.
+Excluding these effects, revenues and cost of sales increased \$390 million and \$439 million, respectively, during the 2022 three-month period.
+Average wholesale prices for propane and butane during the 2022 three-month period in northwest Europe were approximately 59% and 94% higher, respectively, compared with the prior-year period.
+The increase in revenues and cost of sales principally reflects the impact of significant increases and volatility in natural gas and power prices on our energy marketing business and the effects of these higher average propane and butane selling prices and product costs compared to the prior-year period.
+These increases were partially offset by the translation effects of weaker foreign currencies (approximately \$88 million and \$68 million, respectively).